‘Leaks, rust, mildew’ — Study highlights 201 Poplar conditions, suggests new locations

 Topics

-Subscriber Only Shelby County Jail 201 PoplarThank you for being a subscriber to The Daily Memphian.
+Subscriber Only Shelby County Jail 201 PoplarThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.